qxoko/qxoko/readme.md

 I'm Harley.
 At some point, several years ago, someone gave me a computer and now I make all kinds of useless stuff.

-I'm also a fledgeling animator and filmmaker who also writes software to help with those other things.
+I'm also a fledgeling animator and artist who writes software to help with those other things.

 ## My Software